davibc90/cloudwalk_agents_swarm_challenge/README.md

 ```

-* Inside  the main_graph.py file, in the very end of the code, there are tow different invoking patterns:
+* Inside the `main_graph.py` file, in the very end of the code, there are two different invoking patterns:
-    - Regular flow
-    - Human intervention
 ```python
         ...
             if not human_intervention_response: